Design a data loss prevention policy

 This example doesn't cover all the configuration points of a DLP policy; it would need to be expanded.
 However, it should get you thinking in the right direction as you develop your own DLP policy intent statements.

 Keep in mind that the location(s) you pick impact whether you can use sensitive information types, sensitivity labels, and retention labels, as well as the actions that are available.
 See Data Loss Prevention policy reference for more information.

 The above HIPPA content in SharePoint and OneDrive is a simple example of a DLP policy.
 The DLP rule builder supports boolean logic (AND, OR, NOT) and nested groups.

 - All existing Exceptions are replaced with a NOT condition in a nested group inside of the Conditions.

-- You need to create groups in order to use multiple operators as shown in the video.
+- You need to create groups in order to use multiple operators.

 When an action in Office desktop client apps, (Word, Outlook, Excel, and PowerPoint) matches a policy that uses complex conditions, the user will only see policy tips for rules that use the Content contains sensitive information condition.

 Example 1 We need to block emails to all recipients that contain credit card numbers, OR that have the 'highly confidential' sensitivity label applied, but do NOT block the email if it is sent from someone on the finance team to email@example.com